Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Arrival at Jakarta, transfer to hotel in downtown.
 Overnight in Jakarta.

-After a relaxed breakfast, get ready for the journey to your unique eclipse-viewing site in Biak Island, where you’ll will enjoy a cocktail while standing in the moons shadow and observing the total Solar Eclipse.
+After a relaxed breakfast, get ready for the journey to your unique eclipse-viewing site in Beaco, where you’ll will enjoy a cocktail while standing in the moons shadow and observing the total Solar Eclipse.
 This evening we will celebrate great eclipse in our hotel followed by dinner.
-Overnight in Biak Island.
+Overnight in Viquque.

 Total Solar Eclipse